catbus00/starwars/README.md

 ## Install

-Download or copy thw following files in the repository if you want to make your own copy.
+Download or copy the following files in the repository if you want to make your own copy.

 1. style.css
 2. index.html